guswnd914/Wine-and-its-popularity/README.md

 ### Description

-Wine is important for civilized humans, or at least to my thought.
+Wine is important for civilized people, or at least it is to me.

+And these civilized people must have their unique preferences that most wine should be sold that matches with their special tastes.

+However, these special tastes also have their standard that creates ratings and popluarity.

-Then, what makes some wine more popular than other wine?
+Then, what makes some wine to be more popular and higher ratings?

 The primary purpose of this project is to answer 3 questions :